Montrose Schoolhouse

-The Montrose School House is a historic school building located in North Bethesda, Montgomery County, Maryland, United States. south of the city of Rockville.
+The Montrose School House is a historic school building located in Rockville, Montgomery County, Maryland, United States.(Archive).
+U.S. Census Bureau.
+Retrieved on April 30, 2014..
 It is a one-story, rectangular, hip-roofed building of frame construction with a pebble-dash finish.
 It is the best-preserved of the six functional school buildings constructed in Montgomery County around 1910.

 It was listed on the National Register of Historic Places in 1983.